Stripe Phone Screen Interview: What It Tests and How to Pass

 • Trace through your code before declaring done: at Stripe, failing to verify is a trust signal in the wrong direction.

-Most engineers prep for the Stripe phone screen the same way they prep for Google or Meta.
+Most engineers prep for the Stripe phone screen like they prep for Google or Meta.
 That's the mistake.
-The problems look different, the evaluation looks different, and the thing that gets you cut is usually not what failed you elsewhere.
+The problems look practical, not algorithmic, and the thing that gets you cut is code that "worked" but no one would want to merge.
+The format below is grounded in Exponent's Stripe interview guide.

 Two Screens, Not One

 The recruiter screen comes first.
-It's roughly 30 minutes, non-technical.
-The recruiter will ask about your background, what you're looking for next, and specifically why Stripe.
-This last part matters more than candidates expect.
+Roughly 30 minutes, non-technical: background, what you're looking for next, and specifically why Stripe.
+The last part matters more than candidates expect.
 "I want to work at a top company" is a polite way of saying you Googled "highest-paying tech companies" and picked one.
 Stripe wants to hear that you care about payments infrastructure, developer tooling, or the mission of increasing the GDP of the internet.
-If you've thought about why Stripe's API became the default in the space, say so.
+If you've thought about why Stripe's API became the default, say so.

-The technical phone screen is a 60-minute live coding session with a Stripe engineer.
-You'll solve one or two problems, chosen for practical relevance rather than algorithmic cleverness.
+The technical phone screen is a 60-minute live coding session with a Stripe engineer, one or two problems, chosen for practical relevance over algorithmic cleverness (per Exponent).
 No, you don't need to implement a red-black tree.

 You can use your own IDE or CoderPad.
 Stripe leaves this to you.
-Most candidates use CoderPad for simplicity.
-But if you're faster in your local environment with syntax highlighting that actually works, screen-share from there.
-Either is fine.
+Most candidates pick CoderPad.
+If you're faster locally with real syntax highlighting, screen-share from there.

 The interviewer is not a passive observer.
-They will answer clarifying questions, nudge you when you're going in the wrong direction, and follow up on decisions you've made.
-The conversation is part of the evaluation, which means the old "head down, type fast, pray" strategy doesn't work here.
+They will answer clarifying questions, nudge when you're heading the wrong way, and follow up on your decisions.
+The conversation is part of the evaluation, so "head down, type fast, pray" does not work.

 You pick the language.
 Python and TypeScript are common.
-Stripe doesn't penalize you for language selection, but they expect idiomatic, readable code in whatever you pick.
-If you pick Rust and then spend 15 minutes fighting the borrow checker on a hash map, that tells them something.
+Stripe expects idiomatic, readable code in whatever you pick.
+Fighting the borrow checker for 15 minutes in Rust tells them something.

 What the Problems Actually Look Like

 The questions are not LeetCode hards with abstract graph structures.
-They're grounded in the kind of work Stripe engineers do, which is good news if you've been dreading "find the minimum spanning tree of a payments network with negative-weight fraud edges."
+They're grounded in the work Stripe engineers actually do, which is good news if you've been dreading "find the minimum spanning tree of a payments network with negative-weight fraud edges."
+Three shapes show up, per Exponent's candidate reports.

 Implementing a simple system with rules.
-Design a rate limiter.
+Design a rate limiter (token bucket vs leaky bucket territory).
 Model a transaction ledger.
 Write a deduplication cache with a TTL.
-These aren't system design questions where you draw boxes for 45 minutes.
-You're writing code.
-The expected output is a working class or set of functions, plus a verbal test plan that proves you thought about what could go wrong.
+Not "draw boxes for 45 minutes" system design.
+Working code, plus a verbal test plan.

 Incremental extensions.
-Stripe often gives a core problem and then adds requirements.
-Solve the basic version first.
-Then: what if accounts can have multiple currencies?
+Stripe gives a core problem and then adds requirements.
+What if accounts can have multiple currencies?
 What if events arrive out of order?
 What if we need to handle retries?
-This tests whether your code can absorb change without a full rewrite.
+Tests whether your code absorbs change without a rewrite.
 You know, the actual job.

 The Bar: "Would I Approve This PR?"

 Stripe interviewers ask themselves whether they would approve your code in a pull request.
-That's the actual mental model.
 Code that reaches the right answer with confusing variable names, no error handling, and no edge case checks is not a pass.
 It's a soft no dressed up as "solved the problem but code quality concerns."
-You passed the test and failed the PR review.

 Concretely, they score: